The central limit theorem on nilpotent Lie groups: Introduction

-In the centered case $\XX=0$, Tutubalin \cite{tutubalin64} proves that $\DilsN(\mu^{*N})$ converges to a probability measure on $G$, which is absolutely continuous with respect to Lebesgue.
-In fact, it is the law of the value at time $t=1$ of a hypoelliptic diffusion $(B^{(1)}_t,B^{(2)}_t,L_t)$ on $\kg$, where $(B^{(1)}_t,B^{(2)}_t)$ is a planar Brownian motion and $L_t$ is its L\'evy area (see e.g. \cite{friz-victoir10}).
+In the centered case $\XX=0$, Tutubalin \cite{tutubalin64} proves that the renormalized distribution $\DilsN(\mu^{*N})$ converges to a probability measure on $G$, which is absolutely continuous with respect to Lebesgue.
+In fact, it is the law of the value at time $t=1$ of a hypoelliptic diffusion $(B^{(1)}_t,B^{(2)}_t,L_t)$ on $G$, where $(B^{(1)}_t,B^{(2)}_t)$ is a planar Brownian motion and $L_t$ is its L\'evy area (see e.g. \cite{friz-victoir10}).

-On the other hand, if $\XX \neq 0$, Tutubalin \cite{tutubalin64} shows that the distribution $\DilsN(\mu^{*N} *\delta_{-N\XX})$ converges towards an ordinary gaussian (normal) distribution on $\R^3$.
+On the other hand, if $\XX \neq 0$, Tutubalin \cite{tutubalin64} shows that the recentered and renormalized distribution $\DilsN(\mu^{*N} *\delta_{-N\XX})$, i.e. the distribution of $\DilsN(x *(-N\XX))$ when $x\sim \mu^{*N}$, converges towards an ordinary gaussian (normal) distribution on $\R^3$.
 Notice that $\det D_r=r^{3}$ in the centered case, while $\det D_r=r^{5}$ in the non-centered case.
 This means that \emph{the random walk ``spreads out'' more in space in the presence of a non-trivial bias.} \end{example}

 For an arbitrary simply connected nilpotent Lie group $G$, the central limit theorem (CLT) for \emph{centered} random walks, i.e. for measures $\mu$ whose projection to the abelianization $G/[G,G]$ has zero mean, is by now a classical result and several proofs are known.
-The case where $G$ is stratified follows easily from Wehn's infinitesimal CLT \cite{wehn62} or from Stroock-Varadhan \cite{stroock-varadhan73}, while the general case is handled by Crepel and Raugi in \cite{crepel-raugi78}.
-Also Berry-Esseen estimates have been derived by Pap \cite{pap91} and Bentkus-Pap \cite{bentkus-pap96} in the stratified centered case.
+The case where $G$ is stratified follows easily from Wehn's infinitesimal CLT \cite{wehn62} or from Stroock-Varadhan \cite{stroock-varadhan73}, while the general case is handled by Cr\'epel and Raugi in \cite{crepel-raugi78}.
+See also \cite{caramellinoetal} for a more recent treatment of the centered CLT for stratified nilpotent Lie groups.
+Berry-Esseen estimates have also been derived by Pap \cite{pap91} and Bentkus-Pap \cite{bentkus-pap96} in the stratified centered case.
+Last but not least, in the case where the driving measure $\mu$ has a continuous density, Alexopoulos \cite{alexopoulos02-2, alexopoulos02-3} obtained very complete results for the centered CLT on an arbitrary nilpotent Lie group including Berry-Esseen bounds and even a full Edgeworth expansion.

+Our main goal in this paper will be to formulate and establish the general case of the CLT and the Berry-Esseen estimates, see Theorems \ref{CLT} \ref{BE}, allowing the group to be non-stratified and most importantly the walk to be \emph{non-centered} (we also say ``biased'').
+We shall make no assumption of regularity on the measure $\mu$, only necessary moment assumptions.
+We will also prove an analogue of Donsker's invariance principle in our context (\Cref{Donsker-nilpotent}), establishing that the stochastic process obtained by interpolating the random walk does converge in law towards a limiting diffusion process in the topology of H\"older continuous paths (and even in the ``rough paths'' topology), see \Cref{donsker-sec}.